dougbtv/dougbtv.github.io/_posts/2017-05-12-kubernetes-from-source.markdown

 $ cp kubernetes.tar.gz /tmp/
 ```

 And I'm in the `./cluster/centos` and doing `./build.sh` -- failed.
-So I started reading about it, and it points at [this old doc for a centos cluster](http://kubernetes.github.io/docs/getting-started-guides/centos/centos_manual_config/) which then says "Oh yeah, that's deprecated." and then pointed to the [contemporary kubeadm install method](https://kubernetes.io/docs/getting-started-guides/kubeadm/) (which I've been using in kube-centos-ansible).
+So I started reading about it, and it points at [this old doc for a centos cluster](http://kubernetes.github.io/docs/getting-started-guides/centos/centos_manual_config/) which then says "Oh yeah, that's deprecated." and then pointed to the [contemporary kubeadm install method](https://kubernetes.io/docs/getting-started-guides/kubeadm/) (which I've been using in kube-ansible).

 ### So, how are we going to install it so we can use it?